Automate Flash Cards Creation for Language Learning with Python

 Some reports and documentation I received from suppliers can be a good source of technical words.

-Therefore, I have built this simple piece of code to extract the text from any pdf report.
+Therefore, I have written this simple piece of code to extract text from any PDF report.

 After processing, I get a list of words like the one below

-In order to practise your pronunciation, and get the right use of the tones, you need a phonetic transcription.
+In order to practise your pronunciation and make the right use of the tones, you need phonetic transcription.

-For Mandarin, I use the jieba library which takes the Chinese characters and returns the phonetics transcription (pinyin).
+For Mandarin, I use the jieba library, which converts Chinese characters into phonetic transcriptions (pinyin).

 You can find a library for your language.